ACCESS-Cloud-Based-InSAR/CICD-notes/README.md

 We will add more to this section as necessary.
 It is best to setup an account using the shared email of the project/org as discussed earlier.
 PyPI has a 2-factor authentication which reuires an authentication application or simply using the password manager on iOS.
-This will not be detailed, but is a bit annoying.
+There is a brief interlude on how to do that in the subsection below.
 Once a PyPI account has been setup, it is important to upload your PyPI user token to github.
 There are orginization secret